benwainaina/hooks-tuts/README.md

-# Getting Started with Create React App
+# React Hooks Tutorials

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+This is a series on how to use React Hooks

+## Concepts covered in order of update

+1. useState()

-In the project directory, you can run:
+## Using the project

 ### `npm start`